Select Page

 The decision was rooted in a deep desire to get “back to basics.”
 After so many years of living in Silicon Valley, it’s easy to fall into the trap of Bay Area Blinders, or experiencing the world through a limited, tech industry-specific perspective—a perspective that simply isn’t real or relatable for most.

 So we packed up the essentials and spent the next 10 months traveling.
-You can read more about those travels here.
 The goal for our trip was simple: To experience happiness and fulfillment in other cultures.
 I could share story-after-story about this, but one, in particular, stands out.

 We were passing through small Amazon Basin village at the heart of an Ecuadorian jungle and, as we looked around at the families just living their lives, they all radiated joy, contentment, and satisfaction.
 And despite the fact that their only worldly possessions were the clothes on their back and the roof over their heads, these people seemed genuinely happier than the average person walking down Market Street.